Scarabaeus1031/NEXAH/ENGINE/readme.md

 # NEXAH Engine

-Version 0.2 -- Executable Structural Core
+Version 0.9 --- Finite Abstract Interpretation Core

-The NEXAH Engine is the executable algebraic layer of the NEXAH framework.
+The NEXAH Engine is the executable algebraic and analysis layer of the NEXAH framework.

-It operationalizes discrete structural modeling based on finite order theory.
+It operationalizes finite structural modeling and abstract interpretation based on order theory and lattice semantics.

-![NEXAH Engine -- Execution Architecture](visuals/engine_architecture_execution_layer_dark.png)
+![NEXAH Engine --- Execution Architecture](visuals/engine_architecture_execution_layer_dark.png)

 ------------------------------------------------------------------------